-- TACTIC 3.4.2 — Develop a Faculty Commons on the third floor of Richter Library that can facilitate interdisciplinary faculty collaboration, serve as event space, and connect to related third floor services (active learning spaces, conference room, digital scholarship and research librarians).
+- TACTIC 3.4.2 — Develop a Faculty and Research Commons on the second floor of Richter Library that can facilitate interdisciplinary faculty collaboration, serve as event space, and connect to related third floor services (active learning spaces, conference room, digital scholarship and research librarians).

 GOAL 4.
 A Place for Dialogue

 STRATEGY 4.1: Engage with UM and community partners.

 - TACTIC 4.1.1 — Work with regional memory organizations to include content in the Digital Public Library of America (DPLA) Florida Network.

 STRATEGY 4.2: Host public lectures, colloquia, and dialogs on issues of importance, including topics addressing diversity, equity, accessibility, and inclusion.

 - TACTIC 4.2.1 — Work with Facilities to ensure timely completion of the Kislak Center and promote the facility as a welcoming venue for University schools, colleges, centers, and institutes.

 - TACTIC 4.2.2 — Develop a land acknowledgement statement to be made at the start of each public program.

 - TACTIC 4.2.3 — Establish a Libraries Indigenous Studies Group (LISG) to celebrate and elevate contemporary Indigenous experiences and history through multiple avenues, like developing new research guides and hosting public events related to their charter.